BloomTech-Labs/scribble-stadium-ds/README.md

 `make training MODEL_NAME=storysquad START_MODEL=eng TESSDATA=/train/tessdata`

-To use a different trainingset than `storysquad`, add another folder within the `data/` folder of this repository named `<MODEL_NAME>-ground-truth`.
+To use a different training set than `storysquad`, add another folder within the `data/` folder of this repository named `<MODEL_NAME>-ground-truth`.
 Then you can use your new `MODEL_NAME` as an input in the make command above.
 You can test this with `MODEL_NAME=testsquad`.
-This should start runnign correctly and fail because there are not enough examples to train a model.
+This should start running correctly and fail because there are not enough examples to train a model.

-Additionally you can replace layers of the LSTM model by using the `make finetune` route.
+Additionally, you can replace layers of the LSTM model by using the `make finetune` route.

 `make finetune MODEL_NAME=storysquad START_MODEL=eng TESSDATA=/train/tessdata`

-You can also optionally specifiy the following arguments to more granularly control the network structure.
+You can also optionally specifically the following arguments to more granularly control the network structure.
 For more information on this see [here](https://tesseract-ocr.github.io/tessdoc/tess4/TrainingTesseract-4.00.html#lstmtraining-command-line)

 - *FINETUNE_INDEX* - Essentially the number of layers from the original LSTM model to keep.
 By default that LSTM has 7 layers and the default index is to keep 5
 - *FINETUNE_LAYERS* - The layers you'd like to append to the end of the existing network.
 Default is `[Lfx256 O1c111]`